Belkis Ayón

 Belkis Ayón (23 January 1967 – 11 September 1999) was a Cuban printmaker who specialized in the technique of collography.
-Ayón created large, highly-detailed allegorical collagraphs based on Abakuá, a secret, all-male Afro-Cuban society.
+Ayón created large, highly detailed allegorical collagraphs based on Abakuá, a secret, all-male Afro-Cuban society.
 Her work is often in black and white, consisting of ghost-white figures with oblong heads and empty, almond-shaped eyes, set against dark, patterned backgrounds.

 Early life

 She was born in Havana, Cuba, in 1967.
 From 1979 to 1982: 20 she attended de Octubre Elementary School of the Arts, in Havana.

 For four years from 1982 to 1986 she attended San Alejandro Academy, Havana.
 From 1986 to 1991, Ayón attended the prestigious Instituto Superior de Arte in Havana where she gained a bachelor's degree in Engraving, and joined its faculty after graduation.

 Career

 A central theme of Ayón's art is Abakuá, a secret, exclusively male association with a complex mythology that informs their rites and traditions.
 The fraternal society began in Nigeria at Cross River and Akwa Ibom and was brought to Haiti and Cuba through the slave trade in the 19th century.

 Ayón researched the history of Abakuá extensively, with special emphasis on the most prominent and only female figure in the religion, Princess Sikan.
 According to a central Abakuán myth, Sikan once accidentally captured Tanze, an enchanted fish which imparted great power to those who heard its voice.
 When she took the fish to her father, he warned her to remain silent and never speak of it again.
-She did divulge the information however, to her fiance, leader of an enemy tribe.
+She did divulge the information however, to her fiancé, leader of an enemy tribe.
 Her punishment was a death sentence and with her, Tanze also died.

 This story comes in the form of imposed silence in her work, a major theme.
 The concept of imposed silence is evident in the lack of mouths in all of her figures.
-Belkis Ayón demonstration of Sikan’s betrayal in her collagraphs may be considered a transgression because, ironically, Ayon, a female artist, gives voice to the main antagonist Sikan, a woman, in Abakua mythology, which traditionally prohibits women.
-In this way, Belkis rebelled against the sexist and patriarchal culture argued to be ingrained in Cuban society by highlighting the religion’s feminine presence.
+Belkis Ayón demonstration of Sikan's betrayal in her collagraphs may be considered a transgression because, ironically, Ayon, a female artist, gives voice to the main antagonist Sikan, a woman, in Abakua mythology, which traditionally prohibits women.
+In this way, Belkis rebelled against the sexist and patriarchal culture argued to be ingrained in Cuban society by highlighting the religion's feminine presence.

 To date, Ayón has been the only prominent artist to create an extensive body of work based on the Abakuán society.
 Because the society itself had created very few visual representations of its myths, Ayón had great freedom to visually interpret their myths for herself.
 Numerous Abakuán rituals are represented in her collagraphs, many of which draw on Christian as well as Afro-Cuban traditions.
 Abakuán beliefs existed in sharp contrast to the atheistic anti-religious position of the Cuban communist government at the time.